Anki vs Quizlet: Best Flashcard App for Studying [2026]

 Did you know?
 The most-downloaded Anki deck of all time is Core 2K/6K Japanese.
 Japanese is also why Damien Elmes built Anki in the first place.
 The app’s name (暗記) is a Japanese word.
 The circle is unbroken.

 Verdict: depends on goal.
 Casual language learning for a school class, Quizlet.
 Serious multi-year language acquisition, Anki.
-LearnClash works well for competitive vocabulary drills at your skill level, with ELO matchmaking and built-in spacing.
+LearnClash works well for competitive vocabulary drills at your skill level, with ELO matchmaking and the 3-stage Mems schedule running across every duel.

 Three apps, three different jobs.
 Pick the one that matches your goal, not the one with the loudest brand.